-If you’re currently dealing with suicidal thoughts, then speak with someone.
+If you’re currently dealing with suicidal thoughts, it’s important to talk with someone.
 Talking about your struggles does not make you any less of a man.

-Here’s a list of useful resources if you, or a loved one, need help:
+Here’s a list of useful resources in case you or a loved one needs help:

 - Suicide Prevention Lifeline.
 This is a free hotline providing 24/7 support and resources for you or a loved one.
 Talk to someone now.